Compensation For Injuries Sustained As A Firefighter

 Amount of Compensation

 All personal injury cases are unique and so the amount of compensation that is awarded in each case is also unique.
-Compensation is determined by looking at two specific categories: general damages and special damages.
+Compensation is determined by looking at two distinct categories: general damages and special damages.

 Compensation also takes into account any financial losses that you might have suffered as a result of your injuries, such as a loss of earnings due to being unable to return to work.
-If you have had to pay for treatment or travel to treatment, compensation may also be able to cover this as well.
-These costs are known as special damages.
-In simple terms, special damages refer to any financial costs relating to your accident/injury/illness or treatment.

-Claim Firefighter Compensation with Jefferies Solicitors
+Claim Firefighter Compensation with Jefferies

 At first, we will need some initial details about the specifics of your injuries and how this has impacted your life.
 Please contact us today on 0800 342 3206 or through our online form to get started.
 A member of our team will quickly be in touch to discuss your case.